Willie Nelson celebrates his birthday with the release of a new album, God’s Problem Child. One of the new tracks on the album is “Still Not Dead.”

 A few other singers join Nelson on a couple of the tracks.
 Cyndi Lauper joins Nelson on a playful “Let’s Call The Whole Thing Off.”
 And Sheryl Crow helps out on “Embraceable You.”
 For a limited time, you may listen to songs from the album on NPR.

-What is your favorite Willie Nelson cover of an American standard?
+What is your favorite version of “Always on My Mind”?
 Leave your two cents in the comments.